ihoudjedje/uvsq-students-bot/README.md

 ```
 When you start ngrok, it will display a public URL of your tunnel in the terminal.
 We will need the URL later when setting up the Facebook app.
 (In the screenshot, the URL is https://47ba4dd4.ngrok.io)
 <img src="https://drive.google.com/open?id=0B7hzSdAUtDKCMXJLVEh4MHBRTk0" alt="ngrok" width="700">

-> A small piece of the chtaBot project, dedicated to new DataScale students to explore the training (UEs, professors, courses,...etc).
-Developed in two versions: AI.api version, and chatFuel version.
-The aim of the project was to try out the Microservices architecture and the chatBot feature.
-The code isn't complete yet...to be full pushed by June 1st!